learnbyexample/learnbyexample.github.io/_posts/2019-03-11-customizing-pandoc.md

 ---
-title: "Customizing pandoc to generate beautiful pdfs from markdown"
+title: "Customizing pandoc to generate beautiful pdf and epub from markdown"
 categories:
   - tutorial
   - ebook-generation